chrisbutcher/bugsnag-error-users/README.md

 # Bugsnag Error Users (a Rake task)
 [![Build Status](https://api.travis-ci.org/repositories/chrisbutcher/bugsnag-error-users.svg)](https://travis-ci.org/chrisbutcher/bugsnag-error-users)

 Fetch usernames from Bugsnag error URLs.
-Something I'd like to see Bugsnag support via their API.
+Something I'd like (and have requested) to see Bugsnag support via their API.
 Consider this gem a temporary solution.

 ## Installation